Blackberry: Historical uses

 One of the earliest known instances of blackberry consumption comes from the remains of the Haraldskær Woman, the naturally preserved bog body of a Danish woman dating from approximately 2,500 years ago.
 Forensic evidence found blackberries in her stomach contents, among other foods.
 The use of blackberries to make wines and cordials was documented in the London Pharmacopoeia in 1696.
 In the culinary world, blackberries have long been used alongside other fruits to make pies, jellies, and jams.

 Blackberry plants were used for traditional medicine by Greeks, other European peoples, and aboriginal Americans.
 A 1771 document described brewing blackberry leaves, stem, and bark for stomach ulcers.

 Blackberry fruit, leaves, and stems have been used to dye fabrics and hair.
-Native Americans have even been known to use the stems to make rope.
 The shrubs have also been used for barriers around buildings, crops, and livestock.
 The wild plants have sharp, thick prickles, which offer some protection against enemies and large animals.